 The visual automation builder makes it easy to design flows, and you can personalize messages with product names and customer details.

-Paid advertising can boost WooCommerce sales when campaigns are properly tracked and optimized.
-Set up the Facebook Pixel with standard events like View Content, Add to Cart, Initiate Checkout, and Purchase, and create custom conversions for key products.
+Paid ads can grow WooCommerce sales when properly tracked and optimized.
+Set up Facebook Pixel with events like View Content, Add to Cart, Initiate Checkout, and Purchase, and create custom conversions for key products.

-For Google Ads, link conversion tracking with Google Analytics, track actual purchase values, enable auto-tagging, and use consistent UTM parameters to measure which campaigns drive revenue.
+For Google Ads, connect conversion tracking with Google Analytics, enable auto-tagging, use UTMs, and track purchase values accurately.

 Implementation Tools